Study at the forefront of energy demand research

 – Are you interested in energy demand research; a complex interplay of people, buildings and economics?
 You could make an important contribution to lowering carbon emissions from our built stock, currently responsible for over 40% of UK energy use and emissions, and to addressing the challenge of fuel affordability.

-- Are you looking for a high quality multidisciplinary doctoral training programme (MRes + PhD) in energy which gives you the opportunity to learn from experienced researchers and to undertake original research at a world leading institution?
+– Are you looking for a high quality multidisciplinary doctoral training programme (MRes + PhD) in energy which gives you the opportunity to learn from experienced researchers, undertake original research at a world leading institution, undertake placements with industry and undertake a comprehensive skills and development programme?

-Please note: There may be additional recruitment rounds if studentships are not filled.
-Recruitment is handled separately by UCL and Loughborough.
+Please note: Recruitment is handled separately by UCL and Loughborough.
 We do not accept applications outside of the main recruitment phases or by CV only.
+Please note the short listing process for applications for self funded places may take longer than the main recruitment process.
+There will be a further round of recruitment in June 2017.